jon-weisz/fsmt/documentation/source/tools.rst

 .. image:: img/block-diag.png

-State Machine execution result in xUnit
+State Machine execution Result in xUnit
 ---------------------------------------

 If you want to include the results of the execution of a FSMT run in your **CI**